 CALL TO WORSHIP (GOD IS HOLY)

 At the beginning of our service, we always want to bring our attention to God who is holy and spoke creation into existence.
-In our call to worship, we are reminded that God is the one who initiates everything and He alone deserve our praise and affection.
-God speaks, we respond.
+In our call to worship, we are reminded that God is the one who initiates everything and He alone deserves our praise and affection.
+God speaks; we respond.